StyleBoard AI — Catalog Demo

-A home decor brand’s February catalog.
+A home decor brand's February catalog.
+Every spread measured.

 We took a real catalog, connected it to order data and a mailing list, and ran our attribution engine.
 Here's what we found: a 4.6x revenue gap between the best and worst performing spreads.